 The burden of knowledge

-Not all knowledge is equally helpful.
-Just like we have eating disorders, our information consumption might be faulty.
-As children, we are forced to eat the food we do not like and consume the information we do not enjoy because they are “good for us”.
-Under constant pressure, the love and joy of consumption can turn into aversion.
+Not all knowledge is equally beneficial.
+Just as we can develop eating disorders, our consumption of information can also be flawed.
+As children, we’re often compelled to eat food we dislike and absorb information we don’t enjoy, simply because they are deemed “good for us.”
+Under constant pressure, the joy of consumption can turn into aversion.

-We need some sort of naive optimism to function better.
-An investor I know interviewed some young entrepreneur and decided not to support him.
-The entrepreneur was very knowledgeable and his idea was good, so we asked the investor why he decided this way.
-“As an entrepreneur, you need to change the world, which requires naive optimism.
-The guy knew too much for his own good, he was disillusioned.”
+To function effectively, we need a certain degree of naive optimism.
+An investor I know once interviewed a young entrepreneur but decided not to support him.
+The entrepreneur was knowledgeable, and his idea was solid, so we asked the investor for his reasoning.
+His response was enlightening: “As an entrepreneur, you need to believe you can change the world, which requires a degree of naive optimism.
+This guy knew too much for his own good; he was already disillusioned.”

 Curiosity killed the cat